ZachJDev/Portfolio/src/pages/posts/blog/2020/02 Feb/UX/2020-02-20 Two-UX-Decisions.md

 ---
 title: A Tale of Two UX Decisions
-date: "2004-01-23"
+date: "2020-02-10"
 type: blog
-thumbnail: "images/UX-noBackground.png"
+thumbnail: "UX-noBackground.png"
 ---

 For my [flagship project](/Competency%20Tracker/ "Competency Tracker"), I decided to rewrite the Competency Tracker Excel application as a Node web app.
-With all the [lessons learned](/Headaches/ "First App Headaches"), I certainly had a headstart, and despite the higher learning curve, Node, Express, and Mongo ended up being much easier to wrangle than VBA.
+With all the [lessons learned](/Headaches/ "First App Headaches"), I certainly had a headstart, and despite the steeper learning curve, Node, Express, and Mongo ended up being much easier to wrangle than VBA.

 But the change in technology did not imply a change in interaction design.
 I had to start from the beginning, questioning how I wanted the user to use my program at every step: what kind of behavior did I want to encourage?
 What did I want to discourage?
 What information might the user want at any given time?
 How far away is it on the site?